jkunimune/Djastiz/README.md

 ### Compound words

 In addition to the basic, independent words, there are compound words.
 Compound words are formed by simply combining two or more preexisting words.
 A compound word may combine several common grammar tokens into a single word that has the same meaning as the combination of its parts, or it may combine two or more verbs, nouns, or pseudowords to create something new.
-In the latter case, the meaning and part of speech is closest to the first word, with the second word providing additional detail.
+In the latter case, the meaning and part of speech is closest to the second word, with the first word providing additional detail.
 There are thousands of them, supplying the many nuanced and specific concepts a complete langauge needs.
 The vast majority, however, are not documented here.
 That's because there are thousands of them, and I have a life.
-I recorded the ones I needed for various things in [compound_word.csv](dictionary/compound_word.csv), but I guess if you want to speak Djastiz, you can just come up with your own, provided they are logical.
+I recorded the ones I needed for various things in [compound_word.csv](dictionary/compound_word.csv), but I guess if you want to sing Djastiz, you can just come up with your own, provided they are logical.
 Submit a pull request if you think some compound word ought to be included in the main list.
 If it is a technical or regional term, though, beware, as a _loanword_ may be more appropriate.

 ### Loanwords

 For words that describe deeply technical concepts like deoxyribonucleic acid, cultural concepts like ahupua&#8216;a, or a combination of the two like the oriental ladyfern, the preferred method of denotation is the loanword, a word taken directly from other languages (and modified to fit with Djastiz's phonology, of course).
 The word should be taken from a language that has regional or historical ties to the concept.
-For example, a specific species of fox should have a word loaned from a language spoken in a region where that fox is or was found.
+For example, a specific species of fox should have a word loaned from a language sung in a region where that fox is or was found.
 Gramatically, loanwords are equivalent to nouns.
 Note that this is also the preferred method for generating toponyms, even when the country in question uses a compound word in the native language.
 For example, while the United States of America could be described with the words `ngidh` and `flupshr`, the proper term in Djastiz is `iunaitedsteits`.
+Loanwords use the phonology of Modern Djastiz, and contain no tones save the `moja`.

 Like the compound words, the set of documented loanwords is not complete.
 They are meant to encompass the highly specific concepts that Djastiz cannot describe on its own, and thus to attempt to recond all of them in a Djastiz dictionary would be impossible.
 Instead, I have included some useful examples of loanwords in [loanword.csv](dictionary/loanword.csv).